Kolten Wong Player Props: Mariners vs. Blue Jays

-Kolten Wong -- 0-for-3 in his last game -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Kevin Gausman on the hill, on April 29 at 3:07 PM ET.
+Kolten Wong -- batting .214 in his past 10 games -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Chris Bassitt on the mound, on April 30 at 1:37 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Blue Jays